 The number of asylum-seeker lawsuits against Germany's Federal Office for Migration and Refugees has risen sharply in 2016.
 Refugees have sued the ministry over their failure to act on asylum applications.

-against the Federal Office for Migration and Refugees (BAMF) rose sharply in the first three months of 2016 compared to last year, according to a German newspaper report on Saturday.
+The number of so-called "failure to act" lawsuits against the Federal Office for Migration and Refugees (BAMF) rose sharply in the first three months of 2016 compared to last year, according to a German newspaper report on Saturday.

 The "Thüringer Allgemeine" noted that 3,271 such cases against the BAMF were pending in administrative courts at the end of March.